trek-view/basecamp/_posts/2020-03-06-yaw-pitch-roll-360-degree-photography.md

 And you'd be correct.

-However, these concepts do have some value when processing your images because they can help you manipulate the original field of view for your photos.
+However, these concepts do have some value when processing your images because they can help you manipulate them to improve the viewers experience.

 The original field of view is what the viewer first sees when they view your 360-degree photo in a 360-degree photo viewer (before they start looking around).

 <img class="img-fluid" src="/assets/images/blog/2020-03-06/original-field-of-view-example.jpg" alt="360-degree photo original field of view" title="360-degree photo original field of view" />

-For example...
+By adjusting yaw, pitch, and roll;

-* if the camera was leaning to the right, you might adjust the roll.
+* if the camera was leaning to the right, you might adjust the roll to make the horizon level (you'll often see a horizon leveling feature in stitching software)
-* if the camera was facing up, you might adjust the pitch.
+* if the camera was facing up, you might adjust the pitch so that the horizon was across the center of the image
-* if the forward view was not facing the most interesting area of the photo, you might adjust the yaw
+* if the forward view was not facing the most interesting area of the photo, you might adjust the yaw to position another part of the photo in the center

-## Horizon-levelling

-You might have heard terms like auto-horizon or horizon-levelling.

-In 360 photography, generally these terms refer to automatic levelling of an 360 image against a fixed horizon to adjust for roll and pitch deviations.

-This data is reported by a gyroscope inside the camera.
-The gyroscope measures the roll or pitch at the time of capture and writes the data into the image file.
-By knowing how far the camera was rolling or pitching, software can then adjust for this when creating the final 360 image.

-## Heading (azimuth)

-For outdoor, Street View 360 photography, the yaw is typically the same as the heading (azimuth) of the camera at capture time.
-This value is reported using a compass inside the camera, [but can also be estimated if you have more than one photo taken in a series (for example, a walk.)](/blog/2020/what-direction-are-you-facing).